 Whether you’re a Jaws fanatic or just want to live every week like it’s Shark Week, you’ll want to read up on these fascinating facts about sharks, adapted from an episode of The List Show on YouTube.

-1. There are more than 500 types of sharks.
+1. There are more than 500 species of sharks.

 They range in size from 8 inches to 40 feet long.

 2. The cookie cutter shark grows to up to 22 inches.

 The cookie cutter shark uses its suction-cup-like lips to attach itself to prey.
 Once it’s firmly stuck on there, the shark spins its body, using its bottom row of serrated teeth to take out a cone-shaped chunk of flesh.
 Typically, cookie cutters feed on sea creatures much bigger than them, but they’ve also taken bites out of a couple of humans … and they’ve been known to leave their mark on submarines, too.

 3. Peter Benchley’s 1974 novel Jaws was inspired by a fisherman who caught a 4500-pound behemoth in Montauk in 1964.

 The novel wasn’t always going to be called Jaws.
 Alternate titles included The Stillness in the Water, The Silence of the Deep, Leviathan Rising, and The Jaws of Death.

 4. Peter Benchley later became a shark conservationist.

 He used his pen to tackle misconceptions about the fish.
 In 2006, he said, “I could never write that book today.
 Sharks don’t target human beings and they certainly don’t hold grudges.”
 Fun fact: Benchley makes a cameo in Steven Spielberg’s 1975 movie adaptation of his novel.
 He plays a TV news reporter.

 5. Shark attacks are very rare.